bagisto/user-guide/docs/2.2.0/configure/configurations.md

  ![Display Items Quantities](../../assets/2.2.0/images/configure/mini-cart.png)

-Mini cart able to get open with offer message as shown in the image below.
+The mini cart is able to open with an offer message as shown in the image below.

  ![Display Items Quantities](../../assets/2.2.0/images/configure/mini-cart1.png)